Ajinomoto: Indonesian pork incident

 In early 2001, Ajinomoto was involved in an incident in Indonesia, a predominantly Muslim country, when it was revealed that a pork-based enzyme had been used in its MSG production.
 According to Islamic dietary laws, pork is a haram (forbidden) meat, and is regarded as unclean.
 Immediately after the incident, the Food and Drug Administration of the Indonesian government stepped up to announce that Ajinomoto's end product did not contain pig-derived substances.
 Additionally, Ajinomoto also announced that its products were derived from soybeans.

 Aspartame

 In 2008, Ajinomoto sued British supermarket chain Asda, part of Walmart, for a malicious falsehood action concerning its aspartame product when the chemical was listed as excluded from the chain's product line along with other "nasties".
 In July 2009, a British court found the case in Asda's favor.
 In June 2010, an appeal court reversed the decision, allowing Ajinomoto to pursue a case against Asda to protect the reputation of its aspartame.
 At that time, Asda said that it would continue to use the term "no nasties" on its own-label products, but the suit was settled out of court in 2011 after Asda removed references to aspartame from its packaging.

+Animal Testing

+In 2023, Ajinomoto was the subject of a protest from Peta UK and Siouxsie Sioux regarding the company's use of animals for testing.